 Dairy products can sometimes be high in fat and sugar so make sure that you check the labels and choose low-fat and sugar varieties.

 Beans, meat, fish, eggs pulses and other proteins:

 Try to choose lean cuts of meat and limit the amount of red and processed meat, such as bacon and sausages, as these tend to be higher in saturated fat.
-Pulses such as beans, lentils and peas are good alternatives to meat as they are great sources of protein, fibre and are lower in saturated fat.
+Pulses such as beans, lentils and peas are good alternatives to meat as they are great sources of protein, and fibre and are lower in saturated fat.

-Oily fish contains omega 3 fatty acids which are essential fatty acids that cannot be made by the body in sufficient amounts.
+Oily fish contains omega-3 fatty acids which are essential fatty acids that cannot be made by the body in sufficient amounts.
 They can lower blood triglycerides (a type of fat found in the blood) and help protect against heart disease.
 Examples of oily fish include fresh tuna, salmon, sardines and mackerel.

 Oils and spreads:

 We do need some fat in our diets, but these should come from unsaturated fats such as sunflower, rapeseed and olive oils and spreads made from these oils.
 There are good fats called monounsaturated fats which include, avocados, olives, almonds, cashews and peanuts.
-Try to use cooking oils made from plants or seeds like canola, olive, peanut, soybean, sesame oils rather than animal-based products such as lard, dripping and butter.
+Try to use cooking oils made from plants or seeds like canola, olive, peanut, soybean, and sesame oils rather than animal-based products such as lard, dripping and butter.